opal/opal/UNRELEASED.md

 - Fixed multiple line `Regexp` literal to not generate invalid syntax as JavaScript (#1616)
 - Fix `Kernel#{try,catch}` along with `UncaughtThrowError` (#2264)
 - Update source-map-support to fix an off-by-one error (#2264)
+- Source map: lines should start from 1, not 0 (#2273)

 ### Changed